jjeffchung/Swift-/README.md

 # Swift-
-A collection of my personal Swift projects and assignments from my iPhone Application Programming Certification Program at City College of San Francisco.
+A collection of my personal Swift projects and student assignments from my iPhone Application Programming Certification Program at City College of San Francisco.

 1) Click Count program
 - Enables the user to increment, decrement, clear and reset the counter label with respective UI buttons.